 You can use Google Drive apps to promote engagement and improve learning in a variety of ways:

 - have students collaborate to create presentations and supporting materials via Google Slides, Google Docs, and Google Maps.

 - write mini-assignments or collect data using Google Sheets.

 - ask students to respond to questions or prompts using Google Forms and then use the data to design a course activity.

 - administer your own anonymous mid-semester feedback survey using Google Forms.
 View the Koehler Center’s Mid Semester Survey template.
 At the top of the template, select Use This Template.

 Content developed in Google Drive can be presented from within the specific app, downloaded in popular file formats, emailed, shared, or published to the web.

 After you or your students have created content, sharing settings allow users to control what others can do with the content.
 The owner of a Google Drive item can grant others access to view, comment on, or edit the item.
 If multiple users are viewing the item at the same time, a chat window allows real-time conversation.
 Google Drive also allows users to view the item’s revision history, and roll back to any previous version.
-If you are using TCU Online, content can be uploaded to your course shell, or posted using a share link.
+If you are using TCU Online, content can be uploaded to your course, or posted using a share link.
 Depending on the type of content, it may also be possible to embed the item directly within your TCU Online course.